 - The dice in the box are plain white dice, not these cool looking ones which are pictured on the box

-- The models in their awesome dynamic poses are difficult to place next to each-other on the board
+- The models in their awesome dynamic poses are difficult to place next to

 - It’s already sold out, so if you want a copy, go see how much it is on eBay